The Occupied Clinic

 The Occupied Clinic: Militarism and Care in Kashmir is a monograph by Saiba Varma, in the field of medical anthropology.
-It was published in October 2020 by Duke University Press (as well as Yoda Press) and went on to receive the Edie Turner First Book Prize in Ethnographic Writing by the American Anthropological Association.
+It was published in October 2020 by Duke University Press (as well as Yoda Press).
+Varma is an Associate Professor of Medical Anthropology at University of California, San Diego.
+She is also the incumbent Vice Chair of Undergraduate Studies.

 Content

-Varma's scholarship discusses the broad effects of, what she calls, India's occupation of Kashmir on the mental health of local population.
+Varma's scholarship discusses the broad effects of chronic unresolved conflict in Indian-administered Jammu and Kashmir on the mental health of local population.
 She probes into how local psychiatric clinics tackle these issues but in the process, become microcosms of the broader political fractures governing Kashmir.

-Author

-Varma is an Associate Professor of Medical Anthropology at University of California, San Diego.
-She is also the incumbent Vice Chair of Undergraduate Studies.

-Controversy
+Reception

+The book went on to receive the Edie Turner First Book Prize in Ethnographic Writing by the American Anthropological Association.

 Varma has been accused of not being transparent about her positionality — she did not disclose that her father was a top brass of India's security apparatus.